 Slate® from Chase

 Chase Slate is the best-rated balance transfer card for people with good or excellent credit.
-Unlike most credit cards, there is no balance transfer fee, and cardholders will get 0% APR on both purchases and balance transfers for a whopping 15 months.
+Unlike most credit cards, there is no balance transfer fee, and cardholders will get 0% intro APR on both purchases and balance transfers for a whopping 15 months.
 There is no annual fee either, so you can start saving money on interest for free!

 Best Credit Card for Average Credit